 Some parts are returnable; some are custom and cannot be returned.
 The policy for each part is listed on the page for that part.
-For the general policy see: hotkilns.com/return-parts
+For the general policy see: hotkilns.com/return-parts online-parts.pdf

 Sales Tax

 For where we collect sales tax and for sales tax excemption policies see: hotkilns.com/sales-tax